JulianneMeisnerUW/LivestockMaps/README.md

 # LivestockMaps
-A time series of cattle and pig density (ratio of livestock/humans) maps (0.017 decimal degrees) for Uganda (2000-2020), Malawi (2000-2020), and DRC (2008-2015), median and width of posterior 95% credible interval.
+- A time series of cattle and pig density (ratio of livestock/humans) maps (0.017 decimal degrees) for Uganda (2000-2020), Malawi (2000-2020), and DRC (2008-2015), median and width of posterior 95% credible interval.
 County-level 2008 density estimates for South Sudan, median and sd.

+- These are in the DRC, Uganda, and Malawi folders, and South Sudan .zipped file

 ## Data sources for livestock maps: